Kapok above Saint-Pierre

 🇫🇷Martinique

 Martinique, as much as anywhere else in the Caribbean, inspires creative genius.
-The proof lies in large part in its history, a rich and complex tapestry of class, race and economic struggles played out amidst a vibrant, dreamlike setting of pristine natural beauty that has inspired such legends as Paul Gauguin and Jean Rhys to create seminal works transcending time, tongue and territory.
+The proof lies in large part in its history.
+A rich and complex tapestry of class, race, and economic struggles played out amidst a vibrant, dreamlike setting.
+A dreamlike setting of pristine natural beauty.
+One that has inspired such legends as Paul Gauguin and Jean Rhys to create seminal works transcending time, tongue, and territory.
+Equally as inspirational are some of Martinique’s physical characteristics.
+Chief among them: the Aimé Césaire Kapok tree.

-As revered a figure in the global Civil Rights Movement for people of African descent as anyone, Césaire is credited, among other things, with being a founding father of La Negritude, an artistic and cultural movement initiated in the 1930’s that encouraged black youths to develop and maintain a positive racial identity… a positive sense of self.
-He may not be as well known in the States as Dr. King or Malcolm X, but Césaire’s impact is as profound as both Civil Rights leaders virtually everywhere else on the planet.
+As revered a figure in the global Civil Rights Movement for people of African descent as anyone, Césaire is credited, among other things, with being a founding father of La Negritude.
+An artistic and cultural movement initiated in the 1930s, La Negritude encouraged black youths to develop and maintain a positive racial identity.
+A positive sense of self.

 When I want to know myself, I read myself in the landscape.
 That is what is important.
 Yes.
 The tree speaks to me.
 I don’t know if I can talk to the trees, but I know that they speak to me and they interpret me….